fkarg/fkarg.github.io/drafts/longtermplans.md

 - Make sure your schedule is clear for the next few hours
 - Print lists of prior goals or tasks as reference
 - Turn off your phone, or put it in 'silent' mode
 - Tell others in your apartment that you are not to be disturbed for the next few hours
 - Hang a sign on your door that you are not to be disturbed
 - Ensure that no notifications on your computer (from mails or texts) can distract you
-- Print out this page and get offline, to avoid distraction from the internet
+- Print out this page (or the [presentation handout][presentation]) and go offline, to avoid distraction from the internet
 - Get yourself some pens and paper to write on
+- Have a seperate piece of paper ready, to write down any thoughts that distract you in the moment, to turn back to them later

 Start when you feel ready and prepared.

 ---
 # Starting Point
 Thinking about lofty goals will only get you so far while drowning in your everyday tasks.
+So before setting any goals, we will attempt to get a clear picture of where you are right now.
+This is roughly guided from the 'Snapshot of your Life' exercise from Alex Vermeers [8760 hours][8760-hours] yearly planning material.

+## Initial Overview (5-10min)

+## Detailed Overview of Life Areas (40min)

+Categories:
+- Habits & Daily Routine
+- Career & work
+- Money & finances
+- Health & fitness
+- Mental development and education
+- Social life & relationships
+- Home & family
+- Emotions
+- Character & integrity
+- Life purpose & contribution
+- Spiritual development

+Categories:
+- Values & Purpose
+- Contribution & Impact
+- Location & Tangibles
+- Money & Finances
+- Career & Work
+- Health & Fitness
+- Education & Skill Development
+- Social Life & Relationships
+- Emotions & Well-being
+- Character & Identity
+- Productivity & Organization
+- Adventure & Creativity

+Questions to ask about the past:
+- What went well?
+- What did not go well?
+- Where did you try hard?
+- Where did you not try hard enough?

+Questions to ask about _right now_:
+- What is the current situation here?
+- How do things stand _right now_?
+- How would I summarize to a friend the status of this area?

+list of triggers in GTD pages 116-120

 ---
 # Setting Goals